staabm/staabm.github.io/_posts/2026-01-25-phpstan-on-steroids.md

 This will be explored in upcoming releases.
 Stay tuned.

-## Saving resource all over the world
+## Saving resources all over the world

 We expect this changes to considerably reduce the amount of energy used in CI pipelines.